roe-dl/weewx-sqlupload/README.md

 # SQL Upload Generator

-supplement to WeeWX skins to use the database on the web server for uninterrupted availability of the web pages
+* supplement to WeeWX skins to use the database on the web server for uninterrupted availability of the web pages
+* upload LOOP packets and ARCHIVE records to the database on the web server

 ## Why use SQLupload?